-YOU CAN WATCH A RECORDED VERSION OF THIS EVENT ON THE STIMOLA YOUTUBE CHANNEL.
-CLICK THE LINK ABOVE!
-I'll give you all the tools you need to begin writing your… Read More »How to Write Your Own Novel Kit with author Lewis Buzbee (ages 9-13)
+I'll give you all the tools you need to begin writing your own novel.
+And I'll happily send along a PDF of the novel kit so you can work on… Read More »How to Write Your Own Novel Kit with author Lewis Buzbee (ages 9-13)

 Lewis will be discussing research techniques, while also showing how that research can come alive on the page through character.
 No materials needed, maybe a notebook and pen.
 Lewis's books… Read More »Historical Fiction: Putting Research into Motion (ages 10+/adults)